-Use this link to register for Founder Friday events.
+Use this link to register for upcoming Founder Friday events.

-Typically held on the 1st and 3rd Friday of each month, Founder Fridays are virtual events based on the success of a November fireside chat with Ian Hathaway (Techstars founder Brad Feld’s co-author on their latest book) that had 300+ participants and gave away 100 copies of The Startup Community Way to attendees from across the Alberta.
+Typically held on the 1st and 3rd Friday of each month, Founder Fridays are free virtual events that are based on the success of a fireside chat, in November 2020, with Ian Hathaway (Techstars founder Brad Feld’s co-author on their latest book) that had 300+ participants and gave away 100 copies of The Startup Community Way to attendees from across the Alberta.

 Founder Fridays are designed to support Alberta’s entrepreneurs, mentors, ecosystem builders and service providers by:

-Helping startups grow faster and develop the expertise and traction required to attract capital from angels and VCs
+- Helping startups grow faster and developing the expertise and traction required to attract capital from angel investors and Venture Capitalists.